aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_chart/_index.md

 ## add_chart {#asposeslideschartscharttype-float-float-float-float-bool}
-Creates a new Chart, initialize it with sample series data and settings and adds
-            it to the end of the collection.
+Creates a new Chart and adds it to the end of the collection.

 ### Returns